wtpayne/design_factory/a3_src/h30_platform/pl/stableflow/README.rst

         }
     }

+NOTE FROM PS: Most of this is self-explanatory, but not clear on the 'data' thing - what is it defining?
+NOTE FROM PS: What is py_dill?
+NOTE FROM WP: I should probably try to make the data section optional and remove it from the example, or explain that it is to define the data types used above.
+NOTE FROM WP: py_dill is a pickle of a function - I need to explain that.

 ---------------------------
 Example Node Implementation
 ---------------------------

+NOTE FROM PS: Talk about the various languages that are supported.
+The following example is python NOTE FROM PS: Not sure how 'coroutines' work - I guess this is a python specific concept?
+How NOTE FROM WP: Yes, we need to do a better job of explaining that.

 Nodes can be implemented as step functions or coroutines.

 Step Function Node
 ^^^^^^^^^^^^^^^^^^

+NOTE FROM PS: Is this readme also intended to be a API Spec?
+We may need to provide an explanation of these function parameters - particularly 'state' and its lifecycle.
+NOTE FROM PS: Also, should there not be a 'reset' function here, just to be complete?
+NOTE FROM WP: Yes, it should be more complete, and yes, it is an introduction to the API spec.

 .. code-block:: python